 Submit your transcripts and other official documents

 You’ll need to send Jessup some official documentation.
-For undergraduate degrees please include your high school transcript along with SAT or ACT scores if GPA is below 2.0.
-If you are transferring from another university or applying for a graduate degrees please provide your undergraduate transcript and any program-specific requirements.
+For undergraduate degrees please include your high school transcript along with SAT or ACT scores.
+If you are transferring from another university or applying for a graduate degree please provide your undergraduate transcript and any program-specific requirements.

-You can send your documents three different ways:
+You can send your documents in two different ways:

 2121 University Avenue